MicrosoftDocs/architecture-center/docs/data/technology-choices/pipeline-orchestration-data-movement.md

 ms:date: 02/12/2018
 ---

-# Choosing a data pipeline orchestration technology
+# Choosing a data pipeline orchestration technology in Azure

 Most big data solutions consist of repeated data processing operations, encapsulated in workflows.
 A pipeline orchestrator is a tool that helps to automate these workflows.
 An orchestrator can schedule jobs, execute workflows, and coordinate dependencies among tasks.

-## What are your options for data pipeline orchestration, control flow, and data movement?
+## What are your options for data pipeline orchestration?

 In Azure, the following services and tools will meet the core requirements for pipeline orchestration, control flow, and data movement: